richardguerre/flow/README.md

 ## Getting started with GitHub Codespaces

+> [!NOTE]
+> Since migrating to bun, the setup for GitHub Codespaces has not been maintained.
+It may or may not work.
+> The Codespaces setup is not the primary focus of the project right now, but if you want to help with it, please open an issue describing the problems you faced.
+If you want to help fix it, please open a PR.

 You can create a GitHub Codespace from this repository by clicking the green button at the top of the page and selecting "New codespace".
 This will create a Codespace with with everything you need to start developing on Flow:

 - Starts a Postgres database on port 5432